 I love pulled pork!
 There are so many ways to use this delicious slow-roasted pork that it will become a regular item on your menu, once you see how easy it is to make.

-Let’s start by gathering the ingredients we need to make a Dry Rub Pork Butt.
+Let’s start by gathering the ingredients we need to make a Dry Rubbed Pork Roast.
 In Chef Speak this is called the Mise en Place which translates into Everything in its Place.

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.